ni/semi-test-library-dotnet/Examples/source/Sequence/MultiplexedConnection/README.md

 3. Review the sequence callbacks to understand workflow ownership:
    - `ProcessSetup`: Initializes Relay Module and DMM sessions using standard STL TestStandSteps, then calls `InitializeGenericMultiplexerSession`.
    - `MainSequence`: Calls `OneInstrumentChannelToManySitesForOneDutPin` to execute per-site routing/measurement.
-   - `ProcessCleanup`: Calls `CleanupGenericMultiplexerSession`, then cleans up initialized instrument references using the standard STL TestStandSteps cleanup step.
+   - `ProcessCleanup`: Calls `CleanupGenericMultiplexerSession` to close all switch sessions, then cleans up initialized instrument references using the standard STL TestStandSteps cleanup step.
 4. The following are already configured in `MainSequence`:
    - Setup flow initializes Relay Module and DMM sessions.
    - `ProcessSetup` calls `InitializeGenericMultiplexerSession` with `multiplexerTypeId` set to `NIGenericMultiplexer`.